 When we focus only on the human species, variant positions in a conventional species-MSA profile are restricted to the sequence of a single human protein (since the alignment is based on orthologs).
 Hence even with a large catalog of human exonic variants, only three variant positions can occur for each codon (Figure 1b).
 As such, the variant signal is extremely tenuous for any meaningful downstream population genetics analyses.
-However, in the TPR motif-MSA, variants are aggregated from all 34-amino-acid TPR motifs within the human genome.
+However, in the TPR motif-MSA, variants are aggregated from all 571 34-amino-acid TPR motifs within the human genome.
 This accumulation of variants amplifies the signal, thereby facilitating the computation of various population genetic metrics to investigate selective constraints in the protein domains.
-At this juncture, we note that even with amplification, our results were only most apparent with the ExAC dataset (60,706 exomes), but not when solely with the 1000 Genomes Project Phase 1 data (1000GP; 1,092 whole genomes) nor its combination with the Exome Sequencing Project (ESP; 6,500 exomes), which total more than 7,500 protein-coding exomes (Figure 2c and Supplementary Table 2).
-This further underscores the value of amplification, and exemplifies the fact that more genomes are necessary to yield better statistics for such analyses.
+At this juncture, we note that our results were most apparent with the largest ExAC dataset (60,706 exomes) (Supplementary Table 1).
+At evidently conserved positions such as position 8, 20 and 24, log(NS/S) and motif conservation are reasonable proxies of each other.
+This is consistent across all three datasets.
+However, in the smallest dataset of the 1000 Genomes Project Phase 1 data (1000GP; 1,092 whole genomes), we observe at least 10 other positions across the motif-MSA that have similar logNS/S profiles (less negative; near-zero or positive), making interpretations using this dataset difficult.
+The number of positions with high -logNS/S decreases as the number of exomes increases to 6,500 with the Exome Sequencing Project (ESP6500).
+Finally with ExAC, we are able to more firmly identify the positions in which both the logNS/S and motif conservation profiles agree, where positions with the least negative logNS/S profiles correspond to positions of high sequence conservation in the motif.
+This further underscores the fact that more genomes are indeed necessary to yield better statistics for such analyses.

-We use four evolutionary measures derived from the accumulation of genomic variants on the motif-MSA.
+We use four evolutionary measures derived from the accumulation of genomic variants on the motif-MSAs of all 12 RPD classes.
 We use the TPR domains as an example to illustrate them.